jliu88/analysis_console/README.md

 See example.py for examples

 ## Required parameters
--**df**: dataframe or string location of the excel document with all the data.
+- **df**: dataframe or string location of the excel document with all the data.
 Column headers must be on the first row and is recommended to not include spaces.
 If there are spaces then they can be changed with the **renamer** parameter.

 Additional information can be stored in the tooltips if the column header is:
 >SerialNumber

--**metric**: list of string column titles of metrics that will be plotted.
+- **metric**: list of string column titles of metrics that will be plotted.
 List entries **must** match column titles in the excel document.
 No spaces!

 Using only the required parameters, we are able to create a simple scatter chart over time with a tooltip of the serial number and metric value.